 1.4 The Bankruptcy Court scheduling office will continue virtual operations until further notice or direction.

 1.5 The party shall file their materials with the Bankruptcy Court office at Hamiltonciviloffice@ontario.ca.
-The party will also attach a completed request form.
+The party will also attach a completed Hearing request form.
 The party shall advise of preferred manner, dates and times for the hearing of the matter as well as a time estimate for hearing.
+If the estimated time for the hearing exceeds one hour, the party will also attach a completed Special Appointment Request Form.
 The Bankruptcy Court office will schedule the matter subject to the availability of the court and, if the matter is proceeding by teleconference or videoconference, the Bankruptcy Court office will provide connection details.

 Conduct of Matters In writing, by Teleconference or by Videoconference

 2.1 The types of motions as enumerated in paragraph 7.1 herein shall be heard in writing.

 2.2 Bankrupts’ applications for discharge following compliance with prior discharge orders and bankrupts’ applications for discharge that are on consent or unopposed, including matters where opposition is withdrawn, shall be heard in writing and shall be scheduled to be heard in writing by the Bankruptcy Court office on the next available date, excepting matters where there are alleged conduct issues or section 178 (c), (d), (e), more than two (j), (k) and (l) BIA facts, in which case such matters shall be heard virtually.

 2.3 Trustees’ applications for discharge shall be heard in writing.